-These Red Velvet Cookies are all the delicious flavor of red velvet; buttery soft, and crisp on the outside and topped with some of the best cream cheese frosting.
+These Red Velvet Cookies are all the delicious flavor of red velvet in a cookie.
+A buttery soft inside with a crisp outside and topped with the best cream cheese frosting.

 Here are my tips for making cookies perfect.
 It’s easy to follow a recipe, but sometimes it’s helpful to get specific.

-- Your butter has to be room temperature.
+- Use room temperature.
 You should be able to push your finger into it and make a small dent but not go all the way through.
 Want to make that go faster?
 Cut your butter up into 1 inch pieces and leave it on the counter for a half hour.

-- Your eggs also need to be room temperature.
-Want that to go faster?
-Fill a bowl with luke warm water and leave them in there for a few minutes.
+- Use room temperature eggs.
+To gently warm eggs right out of the refrigerator, fill a bowl with luke warm water and leave them in there for a few minutes.

-- It’s really important to measure your flour correctly.
+- Measure flour correctly.
 Scoop the flour into the measuring cup and level it off.
 If you scoop right out of your flour container using your measuring cup, you will end up with significantly more flour.

-- Make sure you cream your butter and sugar together for at least three minutes.
-It needs to not just be mixed, it needs to be light and fluffy.
+- Cream the butter and sugar together for at least three minutes.
+As mentioned above, it needs to not just be mixed, it needs to be light and fluffy.
 The sugar actually beats air into the butter and that’s key in baking.

 Red Velvet Cookies